ooici/marine-integrations/mi/instrument/teledyne/workhorse_adcp_5_beam_600khz/ooicore/README.txt

 Some development notes:

+2012-06-18:
+- overall review, some adjustment and clean-up, and more comments in the code.

 2012-06-13:
 - some code review, pyflakes fixes, documentation on confluence.
 - all the tests at the moment: